guptakaran11/grasskode-website/content/post/travel/sea-thailand-bangkok.md

 > No matter what part of Bangkok you are in, there will always be good local food to be had.
 A little research can give you many options in your range of budget.

 I had been looking for a tattoo parlour and had messaged one of the [studios](https://www.facebook.com/ThaiBambooTattoo/) on Facebook.
 The artist replied and I told him I would come around later that evening to discuss the design in person.
-There I some things that I still feel uncomfortable deciding completely online.
+There are some things that I still feel uncomfortable deciding completely online.
 I walked to the riverside jetty and crossed to the other side for 3 THB.
 Bangkok has excellent public transportation.
 There are the buses, metro and skytrain, river ferries and *tuk-tuks*.
 For the more finicky, there are the taxis and Ubers as well.
 I, however, prefer walking.

 <p class="postimg">
 	<img src="https://c1.staticflickr.com/8/7316/27646659840_f88afa2bb8.jpg" alt="river-ferry">